richardbatty/good-technology-project/_problems/diagnostics_for_the_developing_world.md

 A test for a globally important disease such as HIV or malaria could have huge impact (see the impact section below).
 Choosing which one to focus on will depend in large part on your skills and the tractability of the problem.

-There are different needs and challenges for each major disease (table copied from [here](https://ligtt.org/sites/all/files/page/50BTs-Consolidated.pdf#page=167)):
+There are different needs and challenges for each major disease (table from [here](https://ligtt.org/sites/all/files/page/50BTs-Consolidated.pdf#page=167)):

 ![image alt text](/assets/images/diagnostics_specific_diseases_0.png)
 ![image alt text](/assets/images/diagnostics_specific_diseases_1.png)